Building Product Comparisons

 At EcoTimber, we are also very aware that wood harvested from living trees has its own set of environmental costs.
 These include:

 - National Parks, which preserve old-growth forests in an untouched state

 - Conservation zones, which protect areas of forest for their ecological and biological uniqueness and/or importance to indigenous populations and threatened flora and fauna

 - Plantations on afforested lands

 We also know that any harvesting whatsoever from a “natural” forest adversely impacts that forest.
-This is why we support a varied and balanced approach to land-use and and forest management in every country, ranging from:
+This is why we support a varied and balanced approach to land-use and forest management in every country, ranging from:

-In an effort to promote this balanced approach and to mitigate the risk of sourcing wood that was harvested irresponsibly or illegally, EcoTimber has committed itself to improving its sourcing and has recently joined World Wildlife Fund’s North America Forest & Trade Network and committed itself to the following Sourcing Policy.
+In an effort to promote this balanced approach and to mitigate the risk of sourcing wood that was harvested irresponsibly or illegally, EcoTimber has committed itself to improving its sourcing and has recently joined World Wildlife Fund’s North America Forest & Trade Network and is committed to the following Sourcing Policy.

 Finally, we offer wood from a myriad of reclaimed, recycled, and salvaged sources as well as rapidly renewable alternatives to wood.